NatSchmit/Quality-of-Life-and-Internet-Access/README.md

 ![download-17](https://user-images.githubusercontent.com/70483666/146575657-5ea9257a-833b-44bc-bba9-a2f938f54f31.png)

 The great depression in 2008 seems to affect some of our variables.
 However, the test does show us some insights.
 We can see from the r value plot above that life ladder have a very strong correlation with internet percent since the r value is around 0.8.
 The negative affect and internet percent r value is having stronger correlation over time but the absolute value of r for negative affect with percent is still smaller than life ladder with percent.
+Therefore, we conclude that the internet accessibility has stronger positive correlation with people's satisfaction of life(life ladder index) than the negative correlation with bad feelings(negative affect variable.)
+We then move on to visualize internet accessibility with life ladder.

 ### World Map Data